HARSHPROG/nested-comments/README.md

 3) Lets add the reply functionality, when clicked on reply we should be able to add a comment, and as soon as reply is clicked we need to add input box with typing functionality along with buttons save and cancel.

+***2nd approach*** is making a custom hook useNode which has returns 3 functions insertNode editNode deleteNode.

+They directly manipulate the main comment object.
+Here implemented insert, update, delete node functionality like a tree recursive solution, so when it gets the required node, it performs the operation there.